 More than 6 million Americans currently have Alzheimer’s, and that figure is expected to more than double in the next few decades.

 In Kentucky alone, more than 75,000 seniors have Alzheimer’s.
-In addition, 12% of the general population over the age of 45 have some form of cognitive decline.
-As with the national figures, the number of Kentuckians needing some level of memory care support is projected to increase in the coming years.
+In addition, 12 percent of the general population over the age of 45 experience some form of cognitive decline.
+As with the national figures, the number of Kentuckians needing some level of memory-care support is projected to increase in the coming years.

 Exploring Resources

-Alzheimer’s disease and dementia undeniably present heartbreaking challenges to those afflicted with it, as well as their families.
-That’s why, along with the residential and other memory care services that exist for those who have cognitive loss, additional programs have been established to support their caregivers.
+Alzheimer’s disease and dementia undeniably present unique challenges to those living with them, as well as their families.
+That’s why, along with the residential and other memory-care services that exist for those with cognitive loss, additional programs have been established to support their caregivers.

 National Family Caregiver Support Program

-This program is geared to helping people who serve as caregivers for their loved ones who have Alzheimer's disease or another form of dementia and/or who care for people who are over 60.
+The National Family Caregiver Support Program helps people who serve as caregivers for their loved ones who have Alzheimer's disease or another form of dementia or who care for people who are over 60.
 It provides both services and benefits.

 The Greater Kentucky & Southern Indiana Chapter of the Alzheimer’s Association